robertobrambila/TouchDesigner/README.md

 ### glsl_transition
 (TD v099) Ported select transitions from GL-Transitions.com.
 Requires a TO and FROM TOP as inputs.
 PROGRESS value (0-1) is a float number for the transition progress value.
 TRANSITION drop down menu is used to select the GLSL transition type.
-For select transitions, further adjustable paremeters exist within the glsl_transitions base so make sure to dive within that OP if you want to make refinements.
+For select transitions, further adjustable parameters exist within the glsl_transitions base so make sure to dive within that OP if you want to make refinements.